cameron-upright/rl-glue-ext/projects/codecs/Lisp/readme.txt

 directories.

-A general description about the codec can be discovered in the rl-glue-clcdc directory and agent, environment, experiment specific ones in their directories respectively.
+A general description about the codec can be discovered in the rl-glue-codec directory and agent, environment, experiment specific ones in their directories respectively.

 The rl-glue-utils directory contains information about utilities designed